Defining Co-Occurring Disorders

 A co-occurring disorder is a mental health and substance use disorder diagnosis that exists simultaneously; this is also referred to as a dual diagnosis.
 A substance use disorder is a mental disorder that impacts an individual’s behavior and the brain, resulting in an inability to control their use of drugs (legal and illegal), alcohol, and medication.
 Symptoms can range in severity from mild or severe, and they can be effectively treated.

-Mental health disorders, or mental illness, affect a person’s thinking, mood, behavior, and feelings.
-As substance use disorders, the impact of mental illness can be mild, moderate, or severe, and symptoms can be treated effectively by licensed mental health professionals.
+Mental disorders, or mental illnesses, affect a person’s thinking, mood, behavior, and feelings.
+As substance use disorders, the impact of mental illness can be mild, moderate, or severe, and symptoms can be treated effectively by licensed mental professionals.

-Mental health disorders that commonly occur alongside substance use disorders include:
+Mental issues that commonly occur alongside substance use disorders include:

 Common substance use disorders that co-occur with mental illness include: